-Standard:

-Shopping, Recreation and Leisure

-For Car Parks up to 200 Bays - 3 bays o r 6% of the total capacity , whichever is the greater
+• For Car Parks up to 200 Bays - 3 bays or 6% of the total capacity, whichever is the greater; or

-For Car Parks over 200 Bays - 4 bays pl us 4% of total capacity
+• For Car Parks over 200 Bays - 4 bays plus 4% of total capacity

-Diagram

-us 4% of total capacity

-DESIGN AND LAYOUT
+16. DESIGN AND LAYOUT

-As well as providing an appropriate level of car parking, it is important that new or extended developments incorporate good design for the layout, landscaping and lighting of parking.
+As well as providing an appropriate level of car parking, in the important that new or extended developments incorporate good design for the layout, landscaping and lighting of parking.
 This should be user-friendly, and not interfere with the public highway or access adjacent to the parking area.

-Planning for Pedestrians
+17. PLANNING FOR PEDESTRIANS

-The needs of pedestrians should be taken into account when designing the layout of car parks.
+- 17.1 The needs of pedestrians should-must be taken into account when designing the layout of car parks.
 This includes both those who have parked in the car park and those accessing the development on foot.
-Pedestrian access should be provided along identified preferred routes rather than simply relying on the vehicular access.

-Within the car park, provision should be made so that pedestrians walk through it easily and safely.
-The provision of raised footways through the car park and crossing points across main vehicle routes will help to alleviate conflict between pedestrians and vehicles.

-A tactile distinction should be made between pedestrian areas and vehicular areas, in order that people with visual impairment can distinguish between the two.
-The provision of raised areas, footway areas and tactile paving at all dropped kerbs should achieve this.
+Pedestrian access should-must be provided along identified preferred routes rather than simply relying on the vehicular access. - 17.2 Within the car park, provision should-must be made so that pedestrians walk through it easily and safely.
+The provision of raised footways through the car park and crossing points across main vehicle routes will help to alleviate conflict between pedestrians and vehicles. - 17.3 A tactile distinction should-must be made between pedestrian areas and vehicular areas, in order that people with visual impairment can distinguish between the two.
+The provision of raised areas, footway areas and tactile paving at all dropped kerbs should-must achieve this.

-Environmental Considerations
+18. ENVIRONMENTAL CONSIDERATIONS

-Car parking areas are rarely attractive visually and should always be located in such positions so as to minimise their impact on the townscape, whilst at the same time encouraging their use.
-They should be designed so that people feel comfortable using them after dark.
+18.1 Car parking areas are rarely attractive visually and should must always be located in such positions so as to minimise their impact on the townscape, whilst at the same time encouraging their use.
+They should must be designed so that people feel comfortable using them after dark.